Superficial or Partial Parotidectomy

 - Patients usually stay overnight.

 - Drain output should be monitored closely.
-Observe for collection at the operative site, which can be haematoma, seroma or saliva, which can require aspiration or re-opening of the wound.
+Observe for collection at the operative site, which can require aspiration or re-opening of the wound.

 - Removal of sutures at GP in one week.